box/box-python-sdk-gen/docs/tasks.md

 - item `CreateTaskItem`
   - The file to attach the task to.
 - action `Optional[CreateTaskAction]`
   - The action the task assignee will be prompted to do.
-Must be _ `review` defines an approval task that can be approved or rejected _ `complete` defines a general task which can be completed
+Must be _ `review` defines an approval task that can be approved or, rejected _ `complete` defines a general task which can be completed.
 - message `Optional[str]`
   - An optional message to include with the task.
 - due_at `Optional[DateTime]`